ka7801vo/My-Webpage/content/research/frequent-items-in-data-streams/index.md

 ## Conclusion

 I think the papers have some cool ideas.
 The counter methods are very simple and fast which is nice.
-But the simple idea behind the CountMin sketch is as usual very nice.
+But the simple idea behind the CountMin sketch is very pretty, even though a bit slower.
 In general the sketch methods catch my fancy every time.

-The Group testing was a quite nice idea, and I hope it was understandable.
-I must say I found the article incredibly hard to read and grasp.
-So even though the idea is nice, it now has some extra negative memories for me (for example, why use the word group for both columns and buckets Cormode?).

-Although, even though the sketches are nice, they do have a very big overhead it feels like.
-Furthermore they really need their input to be in an enumerable, preferably dense, domain.
-This makes them a bit frustrating, but it is hard to change as they were designed for the frequency estimation problem.
+However, even though the sketches are nice, the two last methods have a big overhead cost, and lack the simplicity of normal sketches.
+Furthermore, they really need their input to be in an enumerable, preferably dense, domain.
+This makes them a bit frustrating, but it is hard to change as the base sketches were designed for the frequency estimation problem.